meltingice1337/HashByte-Chat/README.md

 ### Socket IO Api Event Documentation
 You can go to `backend/src/index.html` to see a working client example.
-- When connecting to the server socket send the token receivied as a query parameter.
+- When connecting to the server socket send the token receivied upon login as a query parameter.
 - `EMIT connectedUsers`
   - Uppon a user connecting to the server, a list will the names of all the users will be send on
   - Data e.g: `['alin', 'raul']`